noahpierau/Agapism-Manifesto/README.md

 # What is Love?

 When you read the teachings of Jesus Christ, the word Love will appear frequently.
-In texts from Buddhism, Hinduism or Jainism you will find Metta, or Maitri, Maitra and Mitra, which are derived from the Sanskrit root Mid, which means Love.
+In texts from Buddhism, Hinduism or Jainism you will find Metta, or Maitri, Maitra and Mitra, which are derived from the Sanskrit word Mid, which means Love.
 Furthermore, in the Muslim tradition one of the names for God is “Al-Wadud”, which means the All-Loving.

 All names given to Love in all languages are worthy of respect.
-Any person who is honestly looking for Love is worthy of respect.
-However, if we are to inspire a humanity which lives in harmony with its planet, we must have a common understanding of the core principles of Love.
+However, if we are to become good stewards of this planet, we must arrive at a common understanding of the core principles of Love.

 So, what does Love really mean?